tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 transformations on the arguments by calling into C++ helper functions.
 This is achieved by `NativeCodeCall`.

-For example, if we want to catpure some op's attributes and group them as an array attribute to construct a new op:
+For example, if we want to capture some op's attributes and group them as an array attribute to construct a new op:

 ```tblgen